TomerAberbach/website/private/posts/the-1-hour-per-year-bug.md

 You would expect there to be 23 hours between 12:00am, the start of the day, and 11:00pm (PT) on March 14, but there are only 22 hours.
-Due to daylight saving starting at 2:00am, which is actually the same time as 3:00am, there are only 23 hours between the start times of March 14 and 15!
+Due to daylight saving time starting at 2:00am, which is actually the same time as 3:00am, there are only 23 hours between the start times of March 14 and 15!

 ```mermaid
 ---